google/syzkaller/docs/syscall_descriptions.md

 `$ARCH` is one of `amd64`, `386` `arm64`, `arm`, `ppc64le`.
 If the subsystem is supported on several architectures, then run `syz-extract` for each arch.
-`$LINUX` should point to kernel source checkout, which is configured for the corresponding arch (i.e. you need to run `make someconfig && make` there first).
+`$LINUX` should point to kernel source checkout, which is configured for the corresponding arch (i.e. you need to run `make ARCH=arch someconfig && make ARCH=arch` there first).
 If the kernel was built into a separate directory (with `make O=...`) then also set `$LINUXBLD` to the location of the build directory.